Stadion Stali Mielec

+The stadium is officially named the Stadion Miejski im.
+Grzegorza Lato (Grzegorz Lato Municipal Stadium), but it is commonly referred to by its historical name due to its long-standing association with the club.

 The stadium has hosted numerous European Champions Cup, UEFA Cup, and Poland national team matches, including FIFA World Cup and UEFA European Championship qualifiers.
 Most notably, the stadium hosted Real Madrid in the 1976–77 European Cup with a record attendance exceeding 40,000 spectators.

-During the fall of communism in Poland, and the years of economic hardship that followed, the club's performance declined and the stadium lacked funding for maintenance and repair.
-The structure of the stadium gradually deteriorated until in 2007 when the Mielec City Council voted to draft the reconstruction of the stadium, and construction work followed in 2011-2013.
-The modernised stadium, while reduced in capacity, has already served to revitalise the club's performance with Stal Mielec advancing to the I Liga in 2016.
-Mielec City Council is currently looking for more sponsorship opportunities, with the possibility of leasing the naming rights of the stadium.
+In 2025, the stadium hosted matches of the UEFA Women's Under-19 Championship.

 History

 The stadium opened in November 1953 with the opening match between Stal Mielec and Garbarnia Kraków.
 The following year, two stands for 7,000 spectators were constructed.
 Along with the stands, two sports training fields, a volleyball field, basketball and tennis courts were also constructed.
 A race track, a high jumping area and other athletic displays emerged.